codebynazmul/Blood-Donation-Emergency-Matching-System-C-language-/README.md

 Donor Management

 Add New Donor: Users can add new donors to the system (stored in memory and persisted in donors.dat).

+Built-in Donors

+The system comes with predefined donors for testing and demonstration:

+Abdur Rahman – A+, Dhanmondi

+Hakim – A+, Gulshan

+Munna – AB+, Uttara

+Hena – A+, Baridhara

+Rumana – AB+, Banani